MOJTABAFA/ECG2AF_App/README.md

 # Copy the Templates directory into the container
 COPY Templates /ECG2AF_WebApp/Templates

-# Copy the ml4h directory into the container to include the model
+# Copy the ml4h directory into the container, including the model file
 COPY ml4h /ECG2AF_WebApp/ml4h

 # Set the working directory to the Source directory